nathanmyles/LooperPlugin/README.md

 # LooperPlugin

-A simple audio looping plugin built with the JUCE framework.
-This plugin allows you to record audio input and play it back in a loop with adjustable length.
+A multi-loop audio looper plugin built with the JUCE framework.
+Record multiple synchronized loops with automatic timing and layer them for rich, complex sounds.

 ## Features

-- **Record**: Capture up to 10 seconds of audio input
-- **Play**: Loop recorded audio with adjustable length (0.1-10 seconds)
+- **Multi-Loop Recording**: Record up to 8 loops that automatically synchronize to the first loop
+- **Automatic Loop Length**: The first loop sets the base length; all subsequent loops are constrained to match
+- **Loop Synchronization**: Overdubs can be recorded at any position within the loop and maintain their timing
+- **Input Monitoring**: Toggle to control whether input audio passes through to output (prevents feedback when using microphones)
-- **Clear**: Reset the loop buffer
+- **Undo**: Remove the last recorded loop individually
-- **Real-time controls**: Start/stop recording and playback on the fly
-- **Adjustable loop length**: Control playback duration independently from recording length
+- **Clear All**: Reset and start fresh
+- **Volume Control**: Adjust playback volume

 ## Requirements

 - JUCE 8.0 or later
 - CMake 3.15 or later
 - C++17 compatible compiler
-- macOS (with Xcode), Windows (with Visual Studio), or Linux

 ## Building